WebMonitor.fyi logoWebMonitor.fyi

 Multi-channel delivery

-Email, SMS, webhook into Slack/Discord/your-tool-of-choice.
+Email, Slack, or a generic JSON webhook into your own tooling.
 Match the channel to the urgency.

 How to set it up